yapaxi/AssignmentApp/Answers to technical questions.md

 }
 ```

 An unexpected effect: to use this way people have to drop old-school naming convention where private fields are prefixed with underscores, which I think is a right thing to do: m_ is long gone, _ also should disappear

+*Utf8JsonReader*

+System.Text.Json namespace is as awesome as it is weird.
+In theory it is great that you can convert binary data to objects without intermediate "string" step, but, at the same time, you need those strings for logging; so, to fully utilize power of System.Text.Json logging api should support utf8-strings, otherwise instead of saving resources you waste resources and increase complexity.

 3. **How would you track down a performance issue in production?
 Have you ever had to do this?**